Course Content and Outcome Guide for BMZA 255 Effective Summer 2015

 Course Activities and Design

-Three hours of lecture primarily designed to train students to qualify for examination as Certified Interpretive Guides, and 3 hours of laboratory per week, to include practical experience at an off-site facility (zoo, Tualatin Nature Center, etc).
+Three hours of lecture primarily designed to train students to qualify for examination as Certified Interpretive Guides, and 3 hours of laboratory per week, to include practical experience at the Oregon Zoo or other off-site facilities.

 Outcome Assessment Strategies